kmehltretter82/frama-c-linux/INSTALL.md

 required dependencies (except for those related to `lablgtk`, which are required for the GUI but otherwise optional).

-Section `deptops` lists optional dependencies.
+Section `depopts` lists optional dependencies.

 #### Configuration